Skip to main content

 • 10%

 This means your maximum allowable rent increase depends on your local area’s inflation rate.
-Here’s how that works in practice:
+The CPI figures change every year based on the April-to-April change published by the Bureau of Labor Statistics (BLS).

 2. Just Cause Eviction